-Stress will ruin your ability to learn, which will ruin your grades.
-Here are 6 ways to cope when you feel too stressed to study.
-These stress management tips are about better time management, because stress is caused by feeling out of control.
+Stress will ruin your ability to learn, decrease your skills, and even bring down your GPA.
+These seven tips will help you cope when you feel too stressed to study.
+These “stress management” tips are actually about better time management.
+Stress is often caused by feeling out of control and overwhelmed.

 The more in control you feel – especially if you need to learn how to study when you can’t focus – the less stressed and anxious you’ll feel.
-If you relax, you’ll be able to focus on learning what you need to know and getting good grades.
+If you gain control over your study habits and schedule, you will relax.
+You won’t feel too stressed to study, and you can focus on learning the material and getting good grades.

 If you’re stressed and anxious because you can’t keep up with your coursework, labs, extracurricular activities, work, and family obligations, then you need to focus on managing your time better.
 Poor time management involves procrastinating, underestimating the time it takes to complete tasks, and spending a lot of time on details that don’t matter.
 And that’s why time management tips decrease stress: when you have enough time to study, you feel less anxious and stressed — and you get better grades.

-2. Create a schedule that suits your personality, college schedule, and lifestyle
+2. Create a schedule that fits your personality, college schedule, and lifestyle

 When I was too stressed to study in college, I created a schedule that gave me time to work at my outside job, time to study, and time to play.
 I found that breaking my schedule into 30 or 60 minute chunks of time worked best — because even if I really really really didn’t want to study for a particular course, I knew I could study for just 30 or 60 minutes.
 And I wouldn’t stop if the studying was going well, which helped me get good grades in college.
 Creating a schedule is one of the best ways to succeed at college because it gives you structure and control.